 Cost of Pilot Training in Nepal

-Tuition Fees: This covers the theoretical and practical training provided by the flight school.
+Tuition Fees: These cover the theoretical and practical aspects of the training provided by the flight school.

-Study Materials: Pilots need access to study materials, including books, manuals, and aviation resources, is necessary for a comprehensive understanding of the curriculum.
+Study Materials: Access to essential study materials, including books, manuals, and aviation resources, is necessary for a comprehensive understanding of the curriculum.

 Examination Fees: Candidates must pass various theoretical and practical examinations to obtain a pilot license, and each examination incurs a fee.

 Flight Schools in Nepal